Have you ever wanted to start a blog?

 5) You’re done!

 When it comes to the design of your new website, WordPress provides a ton of options for customizing the look and feel of your site.
-There are hundreds of templates that allow you to create the site that you want.
-Many of them are offered for free through WordPress itself.
+There are hundreds of templates that allow you to design the site that you want.
+Many of them are even free through WordPress itself.
 (Bluehost also has some themes available.)

 To browse free themes, simply click on “Appearance” and “Themes” in the sidebar of your WordPress dashboard.

 Now, if you really want to make your website look slick, you definitely want to buy a custom site template.

 Honestly, this is something we wish we would have done WAAAAAAY sooner.
 The look, feel, and speed of our site became much more professional when we made the switch to the Genesis framework from Studiopress.